Aaron Judge Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in the league.

-- The Padres' 3.98 team ERA ranks 10th across all league pitching staffs.
+- The Padres have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.

-- The Padres rank 12th in baseball in home runs given up (55 total, 1.1 per game).
+- The Padres rank 11th in baseball in home runs surrendered (55 total, 1.1 per game).

-- Musgrove (1-2 with a 6.75 ERA and 25 strikeouts in 24 2/3 innings pitched) gets the start for the Padres, his sixth of the season.
+- The Padres are sending Wacha (5-1) to the mound to make his 10th start of the season.
+He is 5-1 with a 3.58 ERA and 45 strikeouts through 50 1/3 innings pitched.

-- In his last outing on Sunday against the Boston Red Sox, the right-hander threw five innings, giving up four earned runs while surrendering six hits.
+- In his last time out on Sunday against the Boston Red Sox, the right-hander tossed six scoreless innings while surrendering five hits.

-- The 30-year-old has put up an ERA of 6.75, with 9.4 strikeouts per nine innings, in five games this season.
-Opponents are hitting .287 against him.
+- The 31-year-old has put together a 3.58 ERA and 8 strikeouts per nine innings in nine games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.